Can You Take Levaquin (Levofloxacin) While Breastfeeding?

 The bacteria enters the body through breaks in the skin, surgical sites, intravenous catheters, breathing tubes, or other medical devices.
 Even tiny cuts, scrapes, or hair follicle infections can provide entry points for MRSA to establish infection.

-Active MRSA infections remain contagious until 24-48 hours after starting effective antibiotic treatment.
-During this initial treatment period, wound drainage and bacterial shedding continue at high levels.
+Active MRSA infections remain contagious until 24 to 48 hours after starting effective antibiotic treatment.
+During this initial period, wound drainage and bacterial shedding continue at high levels.
 Healthcare providers typically maintain isolation precautions until cultures confirm the infection is responding to treatment.
+Knowing the MRSA contagious period helps caregivers and close contacts take the right steps to avoid transmission.

 Colonized individuals present a more complex picture, as they can carry and spread MRSA for months or years without showing symptoms.
 Some people naturally clear colonization over time, while others become persistent carriers.
 This extended carriage period makes community outbreak control challenging.